 Jem Hovil and his family live in Bath, UK.
-But they lived and worked in Uganda and then South Africa from early 2000 until mid-2013, when they returned to the UK.
-They are now based in Bath, where Jem continues with Crosslinks, consolidating and supporting BUILD, primarily in the Great Lakes Region of Africa.
+But they lived and worked in Uganda and South Africa from 2000 until 2013 and Jem continues as an Associate Mission Partner of Crosslinks, consolidating and supporting the work of ‘BUILD’.

 BUILD (Biblical Understanding for In-service Leadership Development) delivers training to those church leaders who need it the most but can afford it the least.
-And it does so in a way that mobilises local resources and facilitators using a curriculum designed and developed in context, and with a cascading multiplication of training in order to help meet extensive training needs.
+And it does so in a way that mobilises local facilitators and other resources, using a curriculum designed and developed in context.
+BUILD follows a cascading multiplication of training in order to help meet extensive training needs.

-In the UK, BUILD Partners has been registered as a charity to help support this growing work, and Jem is leading that new initiative.
-Jem trained initially as a science teacher, is ordained in the Church of England, served in two UK churches, and his doctoral research was on the transformation of theological education.
+Jem trained initially as a science teacher, is ordained in the Church of England, served in two UK churches, and his doctoral research was on grassroots theological education in Uganda.